Back to Blog

 Common LinkedIn About Section Mistakes

-- Copying your CV verbatim.
-The About section is not a summary of your work history — use this space for context, narrative, and personality.
+• Copying your CV verbatim.
+The About section is not a summary of your work history — that is what the Experience section is for.
+Use this space for context, narrative, and personality.

-- Not including what you are looking for.
+• Not including what you are looking for.
 Recruiters use the About section to qualify whether you are relevant for the role they are hiring for.
+If you do not say what you want, you are leaving the decision entirely to their inference.

-- Leaving it blank.
-A blank About section signals that you have not invested in your professional presence.
+• Leaving it blank.
+A blank About section signals either that you have not invested in your profile or that you are not actively thinking about your professional presence.

-- Making the first sentence generic.
-Only the first two to three lines are visible before the "see more" collapse — make them count.
+• Making the first sentence generic.
+Only the first two to three lines are visible before the "see more" collapse.
+If the first sentence is "I am a passionate professional with over ten years of experience," no one will click through.

 How to Align Your LinkedIn Profile With Your CV